Madrid, Surigao del Sur

-Madrid, officially the Municipality of Madrid (Surigaonon: Lungsod nan Madrid; Bayan ng Madrid), is a 4th class municipality in the province of Surigao del Sur, Philippines.
+Madrid, officially the Municipality of Madrid (Surigaonon: Lungsod nan Madrid; Bayan ng Madrid), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 16,653 people.

+Etymology

 Madrid was named after the capital city of Spain, Madrid.
 It has 14 barangays and two comprising the Poblacion: Linibunan and Quirino.

 History

 The early beginning of the history of Madrid is described to be a typical one of a community development on the edge of a river, this river is presently called Carac-an and said to be once abundant of fish, shrimps, and other creatures, which served as are reliable source of food for the early inhabitants.
-The river runs in the Southern boundary of the municipality and it is now the main source of irrigation water supplying all irrigable lands of Madrid and the neighboring municipality of Cantilan.
+The river runs in the southern boundary of the municipality and it is now the main source of irrigation water supplying all irrigable lands of Madrid and the neighboring municipality of Cantilan.

 The original name of Madrid was “Linibunan” a Visayan term describing a place covered by soil deposits which has been transported by force of nature.
 Linibunan came to be settled with more people when the Carac-an River gradually changed its course.

 The growing community of Linibunan had been the object concern of the Municipality of Cantilan being parts of the territorial jurisdiction.
 Having recognized Linibunan to attain the qualification of a barrio, the Municipality Government of Cantilan, granted its creation as a barrio in the year 1911.

 Religion, particularly Roman Catholic, had been the predominated the spiritual life of the people from the beginning and to the presents.
 The Catholic faith had been nurtured through the years under the administration of the missionary center, which was established in the year 1951.
 There were no recorded obstacles in the propagation and preservation of the Catholic faith for the fact that most Visayans composing the majority of the inhabitants were Catholic.

 On June 13, 1913, the missionary authorities in Cantilan created the parish in Linibunan and assigned a parish priest named Fr.
 Garcia.
 Father Garcia contributed significantly to the historical making of the Municipality of Madrid, because he was responsible for changing the name Linibunan to Madrid, after the capital city of Spain.
 From then on, church documents bore the name Madrid Parish and gradually the name Linibunan became extinct.
 The name Madrid was officially recognized as the name of a new Municipality of Cantilan as embodied in Executive Order No. 561, dated February 2, 1953.